kabir0x23/cybersecurity/Day-2-The-Ethical-Hacker-Methodology/01-The-Ethical-Hacker-Methodology/01-The-Ethical-Hacker-Methodology.md

 1. Reconnaissance:
 	Active and passive
-	passive: searching on the Google, LinkedIn , or a twitter profile You are not going out to companies' websites and not doing anything active against the site
+	passive: searching on the Google, LinkedIn , or a twitter profile You are not going out to company's websites and not doing anything active against the site

-	active: tools, scanning, Nessus
+	active: `using tools`, `scanning`, `Nessus`

 ---
 2. Scanning and Enumeration:
-	That is active where we go out and we take tools such as Nmap and Nessus we take those and we scan actively against the target
+	That is active where we go out and we take tools such as `Nmap` and `Nessus` we take those and we scan actively against the target

 	now we are looking for a open ports, vulnerabilities and what return